 Stress can also kill brain cells, cause brain atrophy, and increase the risk for depression.
 Inflammatory processes from foods to stress are involved in depression.
 In fact, prolonged anxiety and depression can shrink the hippocampus.
 Scientists believe people exposed to chronic stress tend to have elevated levels of cortisol.
 High cortisol levels can be dangerous to the brain, damages the lining of the gut, and raises blood sugar levels.

 The adrenal hormones that combat stress and relieve inflammation are cholesterol dependent.

 The digesting brain thrives on cholesterol.
 High cortisol levels can create imbalances in our cholesterol levels.
 These imbalances are linked to inflammation.
 This inflammation significantly increases the risk of dementia and Alzheimer’sDisease.
 Statins can also create imbalances in the digesting brain.

-Statin side-effects are also known to and dementia.
-Statins are usually prescribed for CVD but there’s a that statins actually prevent heart disease.
+Statin side-effects are also known to increase inflammation and dementia.
+Statins are usually prescribed for CVD but there’s a lack of evidence that statins actually prevent heart disease.

 Try to minimise toxins

 * The brain remembers toxic degrading thoughts!
 Dr. Daniel Amen calls it Negative Nellies.
 We can get stuck in negative patterns of thinking.

 * Drugs such as Antibiotics, PPIs, Metformin, and SSRIs are harmful to the gut and brain microbiota.
 Some studies suggest Prozac can act as an antibiotic and have an adverse effect on our gut microbiome.

 * Our endocrine system helps keep our hormones in balance.
 BPA’s in canned foods are a synthetic estrogen.
 These disrupt our hormonal system and have been linked to serious health problems such as brain imbalances, heart disorders, and breast cancer.